Wine with Turkey: What Wine Goes with Turkey?

 £15.95

 Spain’s Tempranillo comes in a range of styles from the lighter, brighter sort of red, to wines with considerable depth and complexity.
-Viña Ijalba’s Rioja Tempranillo sits somewhere in the middle – a wonderfully juicy, supple red that is a delicious stalwart in the Vintage Roots range.
+The award-winning Generacion 76 Tempranillo is delicious with its juicy dark fruit flavours and balanced integrated oak spice.

 Altogether much richer and fuller-bodied is Dominio’s Basconcillos Ribera del Duero Roble.
 Oak-ageing adds real power and structure to the Tempranillo fruit.
 A wine that’s very well-placed to match up to all those Christmas lunch trimmings.